vesterheim/vesterheim.github.io/events/annual/nordic-fest/index.md

 * Norwegian artists: Rosemaler Turid Helle Fatland and fiber artist Britt Solheim making sheepskin coverlets.

+* Folk Art School Demonstrators in tents directly in front of the Main Building from 9:00 a.m. - 5:00 p.m. each day.
+Students and instructors of Vesterheim’s Folk Art School demonstrate a variety of folk arts.

-* Folk-art Demonstrations by Vesterheim Folk Art School artists in the Norwegian tradition.
-Plus, _psalmodikon_ (stringed instrument) demonstrations and ropemaking demonstrations.
+* _Psalmodikon_ (stringed instrument) demonstrations and ropemaking demonstrations.

 * Skjaldborg, from Elk Horn, Ia., will present their Viking encampment and will entertain throughout the day with full Viking combat demonstrations.
 Skjaldborg means “fortress of shields.”